 A Nation Divided: The American Civil War – As the sesquicentennial winds down, publish one or all of the 10-part series.
 Download code: civilwar

-MPF also offer 37 serialized stories for a minimal charge, based on circulation.
+MPF also offers more than three dozen serialized stories for a minimal charge, based on circulation.
 Most stories are eight chapters and many have companion teacher guides.
 For more information on our serial stories, visit http://www.mopress.com/NIE_Serial_Story.php

 Have you registered for this year's Missouri Advertising Managers Meeting?
 Click here for our agenda and don't forget to sign up!
 Link

 Happy Thursday from MPA!
 Today in history: Walter Cronkite, "the most trusted man in America," retired from CBS Evening News in 1981.
 Link

 Wednesday March 5th